karnfromgs/RageOnSui/README.md

 # Test Gamers’ Wallet Accounts

-All gamer accounts have 1 Sui in it.
+All gamer accounts have 1 Sui in them.

 Public Keys